Kazoops!

 Kazoops! is a children's animated television series produced by Cheeky Little Media, Giggle Garage, Mighty Nice and Nexus Studios for ABC Kids and CBeebies.
-The series' first season, comprising 13 episodes, was released in Netflix on September 2, 2016.
+The series' first season, comprising 13 episodes, was released on Netflix on September 2, 2016.

 Premise

 The series follows six-year-old Monty Kazoops, a boy with a vibrant imagination, and his best friend Jimmy Jones, the family pet pig.
 In each episode, Monty encounters a preconception about life and embarks on a fantastical imaginary adventure to challenge it, gaining a new perspective.